grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 To learn more about Helm, read the [Helm documentation](https://helm.sh/).

-If you are using Helm to install Grafana Enterprise Traces, then you will also need to ensure that you:
+If you are using Helm to install Grafana Enterprise Traces (GET), then you will also need to ensure that you:

-- have created an additional storage bucket for the admin resources
+- Install the GET license
-- Disable the gateway
+- Create an additional storage bucket for the admin resources
-- Enable the enterpriseGateway
+- Disable the `gateway`
-- Obtain a GET license and configure the values
+- Enable the `enterpriseGateway`

 ## Before you begin